 Dog attack statistics, it should be noted, are extremely faulty and based primarily on sensationalist (oftentimes inaccurate) news reporting.
 As we said before, it’s very difficult to visually identify a Pit Bull or Pit Bull mix.
 Studies show that visual identification of these guys is extremely difficult, even from experts.
 If experts are often wrong, how likely are non-experts – news reporters, police officers, etc. – to be right?
 (Pretty unlikely, if you ask us.)

-It’s also worth pointing out that in every country, province, or city that’s banned Pit Bulls, dog attacks haven’t gone down generally, they’ve just gone UP in other breeds.
+It’s also worth pointing out that in countries, provinces, and cities that have banned Pit Bulls, dog attacks have not gone down generally, they’ve just gone UP in other breeds.
 This would seem to indicate that dog attacks are more dependent on the human beings than the dogs involved.